-He was in a hurry to get to the favernier town before night, sleep in a bed if they weren't all packed three or four abreast, otherwise he would join the other patrons and curl on any surface.
+He tapped Regina to a faster pace.
+The sun was low; the air cooler.
+He to the share was in a hurry to get back into Delaware and to Pursey's tavern before night, sleep in a bed if they weren't all packed three or four abreast, otherwise he would join the other patrons and curl on any surface.
 But first he would have one, perhaps two, drafts of ale, its bitter, clear taste critical to eliminating the sweetish rot of sin and ruined tobacco that seemed to coat his tongue.

-TK approach to town & towern / public house laws in the colony.
+Tk [approach to town/public house laws in colony]

 Seated at last, he listened to the talk around him, which was all sugar-which was to say rum-its price and demand becoming greater than tobacco's.
-The man who seemed to know most [tk]
+The man who seemed to know most about kill-devil [tk]